November 28, 2023

 Salt is critical in a horse's diet.
 It triggers thirst and is necessary for hydration, muscle contraction, digestion, and healthy nerve function.

 Salt deficiency is common in horses that either won't eat certain salt products or are not provided a salt supplement at all.
-That lack of sodium can spur serious issues like dehydration and colic.
+That resulting lack of sodium can spur serious issues like dehydration and colic.

 Luckily, horses have an instinctual craving for salt and will naturally seek it out.
 So, if your horse is ignoring its block?
 It’s probably not because they dislike the taste of salt.
 Rather, the source of the salt may be the problem.